rnag/zoom-chat-to-ppro-markers/README.md

 1. Use following link to download `JSX Launcher` Extension: https://adobe.com/go/cc_plugins_discover_plugin?pluginId=12096&workflow=share

-2. Download this `.jsx` file and save it to a local user folder
+2. Download this `.jsx` file and save it to a local user folder.

 3. Open Extension in Premiere, Choose `Select Script Folder...` and select the folder where `.jsx` file was downloaded to.